-An immediate advantage of selecting actions according to the softmax in action preferences (13.2) is that the approximate policy can approach a deterministic policy, whereas with ε -greedy action selection over action values there is always an ε probability of selecting a random action.
+over action values there is always an $\varepsilon$ probability of selecting a random action.
 Of course, one could select according to a softmax over action values, but this alone would not allow the policy to approach a deterministic policy.
 Instead, the action-value estimates would converge to their corresponding true values, which would differ by a finite amount, translating to specific probabilities other than 0 and 1.
 If the softmax included a temperature parameter, then the temperature could be reduced over time to approach determinism, but in practice it would be difficult to choose the reduction schedule, or even the initial temperature, without more prior knowledge of the true action values than we would like to assume.
 Action preferences are different because they do not approach specific values; instead they are driven to produce the optimal stochastic policy.
 If the optimal policy is deterministic, then the preferences of the optimal actions will be driven infinitely higher than all suboptimal actions (if permited by the parameterization).

 In problems with significant function approximation, the best approximate policy may be stochastic.
 For example, in card games with imperfect information the optimal play is often to do two different things with specific probabilities, such as when bluffing in Poker.
-Action-value methods have no natural way of finding stochastic optimal policies, whereas policy approximating methods can, as shown in Example 13.1.
+Action-value methods have no natural way of finding stochastic optimal policies, whereas policy approximating methods can, as shown in Example 13.1 on the previous page.
 This is a second significant advantage of policy-based methods.

-Exercise 13.1 Use your knowledge of the gridworld and its dynamics to determine an exact symbolic expression for the optimal probability of selecting the right action in Example 13.1.
+Exercise 13.1 Use your knowledge of the gridworld and its dynamics to determine an exact symbolic expression for the optimal probability of selecting the right action in Example 13.1. $\Box$